Convict era of Western Australia: Agitation for convicts

-Serious lobbying for Western Australia to become a penal colony began in 1844, when members of the York Agricultural Society brought forward a motion stating: Nothing concrete came of the motion, but James Battye nonetheless identifies it as a turning point:
+Serious lobbying for Western Australia to become a penal colony began in 1844, when members of the York Agricultural Society brought forward a motion stating:

+Nothing concrete came of the motion, but James Battye nonetheless identifies it as a turning point:

 In 1845, no less than three memorials were circulated requesting the establishment of a penal colony in Western Australia.
 Two of them were aborted, but the third resulted in a petition by the York Agricultural Society to the Legislative Council on the subject.
 The York Agricultural Society, which consisted mostly of pastoralists, argued that the colony's economy was on the brink of collapse due to an extreme shortage of labour.
 Pamela Statham has examined these claims, and found that the colony was in fact oversupplied with labour at the time, the main obstacles to progress being a shortage of money capital, and the lack of markets for the colony's produce.
 Only in the pastoral sector was there a severe labour shortage.
 The York Agricultural Society can therefore be seen as an influential lobby group representing the interests of a small but influential minority.

 The York Agricultural Society's 1845 petition was unanimously rejected by the Legislative Council, which stated:

 Over the following two years, however, the membership of the Council changed substantially.
 Three new members, Thomas Yule, Edward Barrett-Lennard and Rivett Henry Bland, were pro-convict pastoralists, giving the pastoralists a significant representation in Council.
 During 1846, the York Agricultural Society began circulating yet another petition.
 This petition appears to have convinced a substantial proportion of the colony of the merits of becoming a penal settlement.
-It obtained many signatures, and a number of newspapers began to support the idea.[broken footnote] The petition was debated by the Legislative Council in July and August 1847; it was rejected, but forwarded to the British Colonial Office nonetheless.
+It obtained many signatures, and a number of newspapers began to support the idea.
+The petition was debated by the Legislative Council in July and August 1847; it was rejected, but forwarded to the British Colonial Office nonetheless.
 To address some of the problems raised by the petition, the Legislative Council took a number of decisions, one of which was to ask the British government to send out a small number of convicts for a limited term.

 When the reports of the Council's debates on the introduction of convicts arrived in Britain in early 1848, the British government took great interest in them.
 By this time, the only British colonies still willing to accept convicts were Canada and Van Diemen's Land, and these only under protest.
 A tentative attempt to institute a penal system within England had caused a public outcry, and had been suspended.
 With nowhere to send its convicts, the numbers in British jails had increased until the situation had become urgent.